rapidsai/docs/user-guide/index.md

 **<i class="fa-solid fa-bolt"></i> Accelerated Apache Spark with [Spark cuDF](https://nvidia.github.io/spark-rapids/)**:
- Start with [the Examples Repository](https://github.com/NVIDIA/spark-rapids-examples) for Spark related utilities and examples using the cuDF Accelerator, including ETL, ML/DL, and more.
+ Start with [the Examples Repository](https://github.com/NVIDIA/spark-rapids-examples) for Spark related utilities and examples using the NVIDIA CUDA-X library cuDF, including ETL, ML/DL, and more.
 A good [overview](https://nvidia.github.io/spark-rapids/) is available on their docs introduction.